Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Introduction

-The inherent temporal nature of timetabling combined with the existence of the underlying distribution network allows us to concisely formulate the scheduling scenario described above as an optimization problem over a {\em temporal graph}~\cite{kempe02}.
-At a high level, a temporal graph consists of a fixed set of vertices and a timetable that shows the available connections, or {\em temporal edges}, at any point in time\footnote{A common assumption is that the time is discretized.}.
-A temporal path in such a graph is a sequence of temporal edges which, additionally to the usual connectivity, respects the time constraints, i.e., temporal edges that are used later in the sequence, are available later in time than the ones that come before~\cite{Whitbeck2012}.
+The inherent temporal nature of timetabling, combined with the existence of the underlying temporal network, allows us to concisely formulate the scheduling scenario described above as an optimization problem over a {\em temporal graph}~\cite{kempe02}.
+At a high level, a temporal graph consists of a fixed set of vertices and a timetable that defines available connections, or {\em temporal edges}, at any point in time.
+A temporal path is a sequence of temporal edges which, additionally to the usual connectivity, respects the time constraints, i.e., temporal edges that are used later in the sequence, are available later in time than the ones that come before~\cite{Whitbeck2012}.
 As we have seen in the example above, there exist cases where delaying some temporal edges makes some temporal paths ``faster''.
-In other words, the delaying of some edges can make the existing infrastructure more efficient with respect to reachability times.
+In other words, both advancing and delaying some edges can make the existing infrastructure more efficient in terms of reachability times.